ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 {PANEL: ConfigureServer}
 The `ConfigureServer` method allows you to be more in control on your server.
-You can use it with `ServerTestOptions` to change the path to the Raven server binaries or to specify where your RavenDB data is stored, security, etc.
+You can use it with `TestServerOptions` to change the path to the Raven server binaries or to specify where your RavenDB data is stored, security, etc.

-{INFO:ServerTestOptions}
+{INFO:TestServerOptions}

-`ServerTestOptions` inherits from [ServerOptions](../server/Embedded#getting-started).
+`TestServerOptions` inherits from [ServerOptions](../server/Embedded#getting-started).
 In that way you can be more in control of how the embedded server is going to run with just a minor change.
 Here you can change your ServerDirectory.

 {INFO /}